neugun/EASEQ-FISH/README.md

 The 3D-SeqFISH analysis toolbox integrate EASIFISH (Expansion-Assisted Iterative Fluorescence *In Situ* Hybridization) pipeline and 3D registration method for analyzing image-based 3D spatial transcriptomic data.
 We aim to provide the general solution for 3D spatial transcriptome, including automated image stitching, 3D cell segmentation, distributed spot detection, and distributed and highly accurate multi-round 3D FISH spot registration (nm-level accuracy), and decoding analysis.  <br/><br/>
 ![](/Diagrams/3DseqFISH_diagram_v1.png)

-### News (and plans)#
+### News (and plans) #
 - Released the 3D-SeqFISH github page on 7/2/22
+- Add 3D-SeqFISH individual scripts on 7/3/22
 - Test PFH and FPFH on 7/3/22
-- Grouped registration evaluation on 7/3/22
+- Grouped registration scripts and evaluation on 7/3/22
-- Add 3D-SeqFISH core scripts on 7/3/22
 - Test RANSAC-ICP on 7/4/22
 - Generate shuffle point clouds on 7/6/22
 - Determine the threshold for radius on 7/9/22